 2. While recognising the rights of parents regarding enrolment of their child and choice of school, the Board of Management also bears the responsibility to respect the rights of the existing school community and in particular those children already enrolled.
 This requires balanced judgements where the Board of Management will be guided by the principles of Natural Justice and will act in the best interests of all children.
 The Board of Management reserves the right to determine the maximum number of children appropriate in each individual classroom.
 This will be determined by the following factors:

 • The Educational needs of the children relative to age.

 • The maximum class size as determined by the Board of Management – The current maximum class size, as determined by the Board of Management is currently 27 children in mainstream classes from 1st to 6th class with infant classes having a maximum enrolment of 22 pupils.
 (Classes from 1st – 6th classes may exceed the number outlined in exceptional cases where necessary to preserve school enrolment levels and in order to ensure that Infant classes do not exceed the published maximum.)

 • The safety of each individual child.

 3. Children enrolling in this school must be at least four years on or before March 31st of the year of admission to Junior Infants.
-Children whose fourth birthday falls on or after September 1st of the year of application to enrol in Junior Infants will not be considered for enrolment under any circumstances until September of the following school year.
+Children whose fourth birthday falls after September 1st of the year of application to enrol in Junior Infants will not be considered for enrolment under any circumstances until September of the following school year.

 (a) The receipt of an assessment report, and, or medical report or where such a report is not available, to request that the child be assessed immediately.